-Apple Crisp (With Oat Topping)
+Apple Crisp

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.

-This easy apple crisp with oat topping made with apples, brown sugar, and cinnamon comes together quickly and easily using just one mixing bowl!
+This easy apple crisp with oat streusel topping made with apples, brown sugar, and cinnamon comes together quickly and easily using just one mixing bowl!
 Serve warm and top with a scoop of vanilla ice cream and it’s the easiest Fall dessert to serve during the holidays!

 An apple crisp with oat topping is the way to go instead.
 So much easier!
 And I’m a huge fan of apple crisp recipes around here, like my Apple Cranberry Crisp, healthy apple crisp or my caramel apple crisp recipe.
 But today we’re talking about the classic apple crisp recipe with a brown sugar oat topping.